19 Best Egg Laying Chicken Breeds: With Name and Pictures

 • Save

-They are docile and very friendly, hence safe to live with children.
-They lay 250 jumbo size eggs per year that are brown/tinted.
+They are docile and friendly, hence safe to live with children.
+They lay 250-300 jumbo-sized eggs annually that are brown/tinted.
 Likewise, they are fast growers and begin laying eggs at 5 months.

-Australorp is the most bred chicken in America due to their good temperament, egg laying prowess, and beautiful appearance.
+Australorp is the most-bred chicken in America because of its broodiness, calm nature, friendly temperament, and beautiful appearance.
 They are good foragers and hence love feeding freely in an open place.
-They have a good lifespan of about 6-10 years.
+Lifespan is about 6–10 years.

 3. Austrawhite Chicken